GraemeW/Chinchirorin/README.md

 ![](/DocResources/Chinchirorin.png)

-This Unity project is a 'real physics'-based implementation of said dice game.
+This Unity project is a 'real physics'-based implementation of sed dice game.
 Notably, the project is built for WebGL and posts game/match results to javascript, allowing for integration into other javascript platforms.
 The default implementation handshakes with a DiscordBot hosted on the same server.

 ## Running Chinchirorin Locally